-“Students from more sophisticated backgrounds and affluent high schools often apply early to increase their chances of admission, while minority students and students from rural areas, other countries, and high schools with fewer resources miss out,” Harvard’s interim President Derek Bok says in a press release announcing Harvard’s decision.
+“Students from more sophisticated backgrounds and affluent high schools often apply early to increase their chances of admission, while minority students and students from rural areas, other countries, and high schools with fewer resources miss out,” Harvard’s former President Derek Bok says in a press release announcing Harvard’s decision.

 One factor working against low-income students in the early admission process is its financial risk.
 Students admitted through early admission are bound to enroll and must accept any financial aid package offered, thus losing the chance to compare competing offers.
 This may not present a problem for an affluent student, but it is a major concern for less-privileged students.